top of page

 Today, I keep a dedicated Sabbath.

 One day each week, I intentionally step away from the usual mental and physical load.
 No chores.
 No emails.
 No “just one quick thing.”
 It’s my reset button.
 My protected space.
+On that day, rest isn’t lazy.
+It’s sacred.

 What Happens When Mothers Never Stop